LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Is mutable: Yes
 - Description: If a partition has no updates (loading, DELETE, or Compactions) within this time range, the system will not perform AutoVacuum on this partition.
 - Introduced in: v3.1.0

+##### lake_autovacuum_detect_vaccumed_version

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Determine whether a vacuum operation needs to be initiated based on the vacuum version.
+- Introduced in: -

+##### lake_fullvacuum_parallel_partitions

+- Default: 16
+- Type: Int
+- Unit: -
+- Is mutable: No
+- Description: How many partitions can fullvacuum execute simultaneously at most.
+- Introduced in: -

+##### lake_fullvacuum_partition_naptime_seconds

+- Default: 86400
+- Type: Long
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The minimum delay between full vacuum runs on any given partition.
+Default is 1 day.
+- Introduced in: -

+##### lake_fullvacuum_meta_expired_seconds

+- Default: 172800
+- Type: Long
+- Unit: Seconds
+- Is mutable: Yes
+- Description: Metadata expired time from full vacuum begin running.
+Default is 2 days.
+- Introduced in: -

+##### lake_vacuum_immediately_partition_ids

+- Default: Empty string
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: Partitions which can be vacuumed immediately, test only.
+Format: 'id1;id2'.
+- Introduced in: -

 ##### lake_enable_ingest_slowdown